t-morin/Machine-Learning-Project/README.md

 This project is based on the IIT iCub robot-vision system that is described in the article ‘Is Deep Learning Safe for Robot Vision?’

-We want create a code that read the input video and classifier some object in the frame.
+We want create a code that reads the input video and recognizes some objects in the frame.